Mumbai: Actress caught for cheating splurged on luxury cars, watches

-Leena Maria Paul, a small-time actress, and her partner led a lavish lifestyle after cheating more than 1,000 people to the tune of Rs 10 crore by promising them 20 per cent monthly returns in their ‘investment’ company
+Leena Maria Paul, a small-time actress, and her partner, cheated more than 1,000 people to the tune of Rs 10 crore by promising them 20 per cent monthly returns in their ‘investment’ company

 A small-time actress and her boyfriend have been arrested for cheating more than 1,000 people of crores of rupees to quench their thirst to live the high life.